ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 **Configuration**

-Open the `URL: http://\<grafana_hostname>:3000/datasources` and enter the name of the data source (use the same name as the application name), New Relic API Key and application id.
+Open the `URL: http://\{grafana_hostname}:3000/datasources` and enter the name of the data source (use the same name as the application name), New Relic API Key and application id.
 Select NewRelic as Data Source type.

 ![newrelic_datasource](images/newrelic_datasource.png)

 >Repeat it for every application monitored by New Relic.

-## Import dashboards
+## Step 2: Import dashboards
-The following dashboards were developed by CSMO for BlueCompute:
+The following dashboards were developed by CSMO for _BlueCompute_:

 - [1 - BlueCompute Application Summary - First Responder](scripts/1 - BlueCompute Application Summary - First Responder.json)
 - [2 - BlueCompute Application Details](scripts/2 - BlueCompute Application Details.json)